Backbase/backbase-openapi-tools/README.md

 The project is very much Work In Progress and will be published on maven central when considered ready enough.

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.1.9
+* Improved how services are named after base url conversion was introduced.

 ## 0.1.8
 * Reversed normalization of schema names as that causes stack overflow errors.